dqops/dqo/docs/command-line-interface/sensor.md

 ___
 ### **dqo sensor edit**

+Edit sensor that matches a given condition

 **Description**

-Edit sensor that match filters
+Allows you to modify the properties of a custom sensor that matches certain condition.

 **Command-line synopsis**